Grey import vehicle: Hong Kong

-Although Hong Kong is a Special administrative Region of China, the cars in Hong Kong are Right Hand Drive, which is in contrast with China.
-Quite a lot of used cars from Japan are registered in Hong Kong, including both Japanese makes and even European makes, since both Hong Kong and Japan are right hand drive.
-In addition to used cars from Japan, some new cars are also independently imported too.
-In order to register the car in Hong Kong, the car must be right hand drive, less than seven years old, gasoline powered, meets Euro VIc emission and noise standards, with E-mark for all glasses, all lamps and safety belts, and an unleaded-fuel restrictor installed (if not present already).
-For cars over 20 years old, they can be imported as classic cars and do not have to meet Euro VIc emission standards.
+Although Hong Kong is a special administrative region of China, the cars in Hong Kong are right-hand drive, in contrast with China.
+Many cars from Japan are registered in Hong Kong, including Japanese makes as well as European makes, since both Hong Kong and Japan are right-hand drive.
+In addition to used cars from Japan, some new cars are also independently imported.
+In order to register a car in Hong Kong, it must be right-hand drive, less than seven years old, gasoline-powered, meet Euro VIc emission and noise standards, with E-mark for all glasses, all lamps and safety belts, and an unleaded-fuel restrictor installed (if not present already).
+Cars over 20 years old can be imported as classic cars and do not have to meet Euro VIc emission standards.
 However, Hong Kong does not accept privacy windows.
-If a Japanese used car is fitted with privacy windows, it must be converted to AS-2 standard clear glass in order to register in Hong Kong.
+If a used Japanese car is fitted with privacy windows, it must be converted to AS-2 standard clear glass in order to be registered in Hong Kong.

-Hong Kong does not have import tax for cars, however, the first registration tax is high.
-And the first registration tax rate is progressive, which means a higher price car will fall into a higher tax bracket.
-Since the used car values are mostly lower than new cars of the same model, used car can enjoy a lower tax rate due to depreciated car value.
+Hong Kong does not have import tax for cars; however, the first registration tax is high.
+The first registration tax rate is progressive, which means a higher-priced car will fall into a higher tax bracket.
+Since used car values are mostly lower than new cars of the same model, used cars have a lower tax rate due to depreciated value.

 Indonesia

-Pre-1999: Import Ban
+Pre-1999: import ban

-All parallel import of vehicle (new and used) are prohibited in Indonesia. most of the imported car in this era is government owned, foreigner owned, or used for special events. in this era, the only people that can import a car except government official are Ambassador, Diplomat and International Organization.
+All parallel imports of vehicles (new and used) were prohibited in Indonesia.
+Most imported cars at the time were owned by the government or foreign residents or were used for special events.
+The only people allowed to import cars except for government officials were ambassadors, diplomats and international organizations.

-Post-1999: After monetary crisis
+Post-1999: after monetary crisis

-After the Fall of President Soeharto in 1998. new president is elected with new law regarding imported cars. this new rules makes it possible to import main parts for assembly of a car, and also completely built up (CBU) cars.
-This era is marked by the massive import of Japanese and European cars. most notable car in this era are Toyota Harrier and Toyota Alphard, due to the popularity of that car, Toyota Indonesia later decided to sold it officially. other popular car from this era are Toyota Ist, Honda Odyssey, and Mitsubishi Chariot.
+After the fall of President Soeharto in 1998, a new president was elected and passed new laws regarding imported cars.
+This made it possible to import main parts for automotive assembly, as well as completely built up (CBU) cars.
+This era was marked by the massive import of Japanese and European cars.
+The most notable cars of the time were the Toyota Harrier and Toyota Alphard.
+Due to the popularity of the Alphard, Toyota Indonesia later decided to sell it officially.
+Other popular cars from the era are the Toyota Ist, Honda Odyssey, and Mitsubishi Chariot.
+Not only were passenger cars popular for import, but also used trucks, that were imported from Japan.
+Examples of popular trucks from this era are the Mitsubishi Fuso The Great, Nissan Diesel Big Thumb, Nissan Diesel Resona, Hino Super Dolphin, and Mitsubishi Fuso Super Great.

-Used Car Import & Free Trade Zone
+Used car import and free trade zone

-In early 2000, new rules implemented regarding Free-Trade Zone area.
-This rules also allow import of used car from Singapore (for Batam, Bintan, and Sabang) and Japan (for Papua).
-Used car from these area can only be driven in that particular area.
+In early 2000, new rules were implemented regarding free trade zones.
+The rules also allow the import of used cars from Singapore (for Batam, Bintan, and Sabang) and Japan (for Papua).
+Used cars from one of these areas can only be driven in that particular area.